 Outdoor PM2.5 sources: Exhausts from cars, trucks, buses; Fuel combustion: wood, fuel oil or coal; Massive forest fires.
 Power plants and factories with exceeding permissible emissions of gases.

-PM are formed in the gases' chemical reactions in the atmosphere.
+PM2.5 is formed in the gases' chemical reactions in the atmosphere.
 Such reactions might occur many miles from the original source of emissions, which makes it difficult to accuse a particular enterprise of environmental pollution.

 *PM 2.5 can be spread long distances from the source as it was with a gray dust cloud hovering over New Zealand as a result of a forest fire in Australia in January 2020.